 Yacht Club Standard Room Bathroom Area

-The bathroom is just inside the entryway to the side of the hallway.
-The bathroom has the split configuration that I really like with the sinks in one room and the shower/toilet in a small separate area.
+The Yacht Club bathroom is just inside the entryway opposite the closet.
+The bathroom has the split configuration where the sinks are in one room and the shower/toilet in a small separate area.

-I was a little concerned that the door to the bathroom was a sliding barn door.
-Sometimes these doors do not close fully, but this one was great.
-In fact, the sliding door to the bathroom even has a soft-close feature so it can’t be accidentally slammed when closing.
+At first I was concerned that the door to the bathroom is a sliding barn door.
+Sometimes this style door doesn’t close fully, but this one was great.
+In fact, the sliding door to the bathroom even has a soft-close feature so it can’t be accidentally slammed.